Global Solidarity. Shared Responsibility.

 Click on Give $20 in 2020 to Donate

-Consequences grim—increasing pregnancy and HIV infections—as girls seek money whatever way they can to meet their basic human right for sanitary materials.
+Exploited and endangered during this COVID-19 pandemic, the consequences can be grim -increasing pregnancy and HIV infections - as girls seek money whatever way they can to meet their basic human right for sanitary materials. $20 funds napkins for a year; $25 adds a gift of two panties

 Read more about this important program HERE.